hossbeast/fab/libxapi/README.md

 ## Features

 * For various backtrace options, see xapi/trace.h
-* To catch an exception during unwinding, inspect it, and conditionall discard it, see xapi_calltree_unwind
+* To catch an exception during unwinding, inspect it, and conditionally discard it, see xapi_calltree_unwind
 * To serialize/deserialize a calltree, see xapi_calltree_freeze / memblk.h

 ## Implementation Details